Deeghayu03/Task-Manager-API/README.md

 Update an existing task.

 DELETE /api/tasks.php
-Soft delete a task by setting the deleted_at timestamp.
+Soft delete a task by updating the deleted_at field.

 Features